vinyldns/vinyldns/CONTRIBUTING.md

 VinylDNS issues are generally labeled as bug reports, feature requests, or maintenance requests.

 ### Working on an Issue
-If you would like to contribute to VinylDNS, you can look through `beginner` and `help-wanted` issues.
+If you would like to contribute to VinylDNS, you can look through `good first issue` and `help wanted` issues.
 We keep a list of these issues around to encourage participation in building the platform.
 In the issue list, you can chose "Labels" and choose a specific label to narrow down the issues to review.